codeforeauclaire/vms/README.md

 1. Install meteor (Follow instructions at https://www.meteor.com/install)
 1. cd to root folder of your clone
 1. `meteor npm install`
-1. Copy ./settings/template.json somewhere private, providing your Digital Ocean api token
+1. Copy ./settings/template.json somewhere private
+ 1. Get your Digital Ocean api token from https://cloud.digitalocean.com/settings/api/tokens
+ 1. Use `ssh-keygen -t rsa -f new` to create a pub/private key
+      1. Put the private key in your settings.json with "\n" strings in place of newlines
+          1. `cat ./new |  while read line; do echo -n "$line\\n"; done`
+      1. Put public key on Digital Ocean @ https://cloud.digitalocean.com/settings/security
+          1. Which will give you the fingerprint
 1. `meteor --settings [Location of your settings file]`

 ## TODO